The Making of Teehan+Lax

 Between 2005–2009, the Program group accounted for 50% of staff and revenue.
 Working with clients like BMW, Telus, New Balance, Sun Chips and Quaker they produced some amazing award winning work.

 Sadly, what we predicted was going to happen, happened.
 Our largest program client, Telus, decided they wanted to consolidate their work with their advertising agency, Taxi.
+In 2009, we lost our largest client.

 Losing your largest client